brianjking/docs-1/_handbook/v3-to-v4-migration.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Site creation - the biggest EasyEngine feature, has undergone some significant changes.
-Overall, there is no real loss in functionality but few things are removed and renamed.&nbsp; As this is biggest command, it is documented here in detail here.</p>
+Overall, there is no real loss in functionality but few things are removed and renamed.&nbsp; As this is biggest command, it is documented here in detail <a href="https://easyengine.io/commands/site/">here</a>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":4} -->